Husseinhajghazal/Digital-school/README.md

 Alternatively, you can access the live demo of the application at https://digital-school-d3f59.web.app/login.

-Note: This project is intended for learning purposes only and is not meant for commercial use.

 ## to use it here it is some fake accounts:

 Ids of admins: